Introduction

 The effect of the operator can be explained as follows:

-, as before, however if the callee, a
+on the callee a, as before, however if the callee, a, happens to be

 The following code looks at a concrete case in the console